The world remembers Prince Harry marrying Hollywood star Meghan Markle.

 Harry and Meghan made it very clear throughout the wedding preparations that they weren’t planning to conform to the conventions of a typical royal couple.

-It was also rumoured that pastry chef Selwyn Stoby and a team of talented pastry professionals created delicious, delicate chocolate truffles and small crèmes brûlées and biscuits with mango panna cotta topping.
-The wedding cake was an organic lemon and elderflower cake created by Californian Claire Ptak.
+It was also rumoured that pastry chef Selwyn Stoby and a team of talented pastry professionals created delicious, delicate chocolate truffles, small crÚmes brûlées, and biscuits with mango panna cotta topping.
+Californian Claire Ptak created the wedding cake, which was organic lemon and elderflower.
 Delicious!

 The dress code